Culture of the Philippines: Intangible cultural heritage

 The Philippines, with the National Commission for Culture and the Arts as the de facto Ministry of Culture, ratified the 2003 Convention after its formal deposit in August 2006.

-Prior to the 2003 Convention, the Philippines was invited by UNESCO to nominate intangible heritage elements for the inclusion to the Proclamation of Masterpieces of the Oral and Intangible Heritage of Humanity.
+Prior to the 2003 Convention, the Philippines was invited by UNESCO to nominate intangible heritage elements for inclusion in the Proclamation of Masterpieces of the Oral and Intangible Heritage of Humanity.
 This prompted the proclamation of the Hudhud chant of the Ifugao in 2001 and Darangen epic chant of the Maranao in 2005.
 After the establishment of the 2003 Convention, all entries to the Proclamation of Masterpieces were incorporated in the Representative List of Intangible Cultural Heritage of Humanity in 2008.
 A third inscription was made in 2015 through a multinational nomination between Cambodia, the Philippines, the Republic of Korea and Viet Nam for the Tugging Rituals and Games, wherein the Punnuk, tugging ritual of the Ifugao was included.

 As part of the objective of the 2003 Convention, the National Commission for Culture and the Arts through the Intangible Cultural Heritage unit and in partnership with the Intangible Cultural Heritage in the Asia-Pacific Region (ICHCAP), published the "Pinagmulan: Enumeration from the Philippine Inventory of Intangible Cultural Heritage" in 2012.
 The publication contains an initial inventory of 335 ICH elements with elaborate discussions on 109 ICH elements.
 The elements listed are the first batch of continuous updating process initiated by the government, UNESCO, and other stakeholders.
 In 2014, the Pinagmulan was a finalist under the category of the Elfren S. Cruz Prize for Best Book in the Social Sciences to the National Book Awards organized by the National Book Development Board.
 The Philippine inventory is currently being updated as a measure to safeguard more intangible cultural heritage elements in the country.
 The updating began in 2013 and results may be released in 5–10 years after the scientific process finishes the second batch of element documentations.
 According to UNESCO, it is not expected by a country or state party to have a completed inventory.
 On the contrary, the development and updating of inventories is an ongoing process that can never be finished.